sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

 ## 5. Files Description

 * circuit.py: We create the quantum operators that will composed the quantum circuit.
-* fitness.py: Evaluation fuction of the genetic algorithm (we fit 2 variables to return -the objetives)
+* fitness.py: Evaluation fuction of the genetic algorithm (we fit 2 variables to return -the objectives)
 * gsvm.py: Genetic algorithm function with the genetic operators.
 We call the fitness function.
 * qsvm.py: We create a simulated quantum support vector machine by using sklearn.
 * encoding.py: In this file we create the encoding of the quantum gates and the parameters *θ*.